 You can view or download our Sports’ Premium Expenditure Report and find out how this has been used at our school.

-We are also required to publish the percentage of pupils within our Year 6 cohort who met the national requirement to swim competently and with confidence over a distance of 25 metres, use a range of strokes effectively and perform safe self-rescue.
+We are also required to publish the percentage of pupils within our Year Six cohort who met the national requirement to swim competently and with confidence over a distance of 25 meters, use a range of strokes effectively and perform safe self-rescue.
 There is no data available for 2019-2020 as the swimming lessons were unable to take place due to COVID 19.

 Throughout the school year, we join up with other schools to share what we have learned by taking part in sports’ festivals and competitions.
 We currently have achieved the Bronze School Games Mark.